JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 The Event Loop is one of the most important aspects to understand about JavaScript.
 This section explains the inner details of how JavaScript works with a single thread, and how it handles asynchronous functions.

-I’ve programmed for years with JavaScript, yet I’ve never **fully** understood how things work under the hoods.
-It’s completely fine to not know this concept in detail.
-But as usual, it’s helpful to know how it works, and also you might just be a little curious at this point.
+I've programmed for years with JavaScript, yet I've never **fully** understood how things work under the hoods.
+It's completely fine to not know this concept in detail.
+But as usual, it's helpful to know how it works, and also you might just be a little curious at this point.

 Your JavaScript code runs single threaded.
 There is just one thing happening at a time.

-This is a limitation that’s actually very helpful, as it simplifies a lot of how you program without worrying about concurrency issues.
+This is a limitation that's actually very helpful, as it simplifies a lot of how you program without worrying about concurrency issues.

 You just need to pay attention to how you write your code and avoid anything that could block the thread, like synchronous network calls or infinite [loops](https://flaviocopes.com/javascript-loops/).